UniversalDependencies/UD_Swedish-Talbanken/README.md

 # Summary

-The Swedish-TP treebank is based on Talbanken, a treebank developed at Lund University in the 1970s.
+The Swedish-Talbanken treebank is based on Talbanken, a treebank developed at Lund University in the 1970s.

 # Introduction

-The Swedish-TP treebank is a conversion of the Prose section of Talbanken (Einarsson, 1976), originally annotated by a team led by Ulf Teleman at Lund University according to the MAMBA annotation scheme (Teleman, 1974).
+The Swedish-Talbanken treebank is a conversion of the Prose section of Talbanken (Einarsson, 1976), originally annotated by a team led by Ulf Teleman at Lund University according to the MAMBA annotation scheme (Teleman, 1974).
 It consists of roughly 6,000 sentences and 95,000 tokens taken from a variety of informative text genres, including textbooks, information brochures, and newspaper articles.
 The syntactic annotation is converted directly from the original MAMBA annotation, while the morphological annotation is based on the reannotation performed when incorporating Talbanken into the Swedish Treebank (Nivre and Megyesi, 2007).
 Tokenization mostly follows the standard of the Stockholm-Umeå Corpus, Version 2.0 (2006), and lemmatization is based on Saldo (Borin et al., 2008).

 # Acknowledgments

 The new conversion has been performed by Joakim Nivre and Aaron Smith at Uppsala University.
 We thank everyone who has been involved in previous conversion efforts at Växjö University and Uppsala University, including Bengt Dahlqvist, Sofia Gustafson-Capkova, Johan Hall, Anna Sågvall Hein, Beáta Megyesi, Jens Nilsson, and Filip Salomonsson.
 Special thanks also to Lars Borin and Markus Forsberg at Språkbanken for help with the lemmatization.
 Finally, we owe a huge debt to the team who produced the original treebank in the 1970s.

 ## References